Search

 - Available Control Modules The Available Control Modules dialog allows to add the particular control module driver into the System Configuration dialog.
 Try to search the driver by its name using the…

-- Avoid switching Windows OS users and entering Sleep mode Switching Windows user profiles or entering sleep mode while Clarity is running can disrupt communication with the hardware key or connected…
+- Switching Windows user profiles or entering sleep mode while Clarity is running can disrupt communication with the hardware key or connected instruments.
+Active Clarity station (with an Instrument…

 - Axes Appearance tab Tabs: General - Graph - Axes Appearance - Signals & Curves - Gradient & Auxiliary Signals - Directories Sets appearance options for the graph axes.
 User Options - Axes…